putnich/sr-sh-nlp/README.md

-# sr-sh-nlp
+# NLP resources for Serbian and Serbo-Croatian

-NLP resources for Serbian and Serbo-Croatian
+Wikipedia and Wiktionary resources are distributed under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).